 Scaroth got splintered into twelve versions across time and space in Earth’s history.
 He is trying to restore himself and get back to where his spaceship ‘is/was’ and save himself.
 To do this, he intends to use Leonardo Da Vinci and rustle up copies of the Mona Lisa to fund the time-travel experiments.

 Are you with me on this so far?
 It is confusing, I grant you.
 But trust me, Scaroth is a great ‘Doctor Who’ villain and Julian Glover wonderfully plays him.
 Julian knows how to play villains with charm, finesse and menace.
-His performance is not over-the-top and is actually threatening when he’s calm.
+His performance is not over-the-top and he’s actually threatening when he’s calm.

 Catherine Schell guest stars as Heidi the Countess, wife to Scarlioni.
 I enjoyed Catherine’s performance as this exotic, aristocratic lady married to the Count.
 She’s a beautiful woman ‘probably’ and well-cast to play the Countess.
 I liked it when she’s at the Louvre and is so mysterious.